Continuing Education Activity

 According to the observational series, the long-term prognosis for women who undergo appendectomy during pregnancy is generally good.
 Preexisting morbidities, not the surgery itself, are the greater risk factors for postoperative adverse obstetric events.
 A higher rate of fetal loss with the laparoscopic approach in comparison with open appendectomy is predicted.

 Untreated appendicitis can develop into severe complications with high morbidity, appendiceal perforation and will manifest as one of two outcomes: free perforation or contained or "walled-off" perforation.
 Open perforations cause the dissemination of pus and fecal material into the peritoneal cavity, which will likely result in a very ill-looking and septic patient with an increased risk of preterm labor and delivery and fetal loss.
 Contained perforations can cause peritoneal abscess or phlegmon that forms around a burst appendix and require extended antibiotic treatment and likely drainage.

 Complications of the surgery itself can be extensive and include infections (postoperative peritoneal abscess), bleeding, and damage to adjacent structures.

-Any suspected case of appendicitis in pregnancy requires an OB-GYN consultation to rule out obstetric and gynecological causes of pain as well as to establish the well-being of the fetus before and after anesthesia.
+Any suspected case of appendicitis in pregnancy requires an obstetrician consultation to rule out obstetric and gynecological causes of pain as well as to establish the well-being of the fetus before and after anesthesia.

 Deterrence and Patient Education